Denoising Diffusion Models for Anomaly Localization in Medical Images: Types of Supervision for Diffusion-based Anomaly Localization

-\textbf{Limitations.} Despite their potential to detect arbitrary (rare) anomalies without relying on expectations about anomaly distributions, some challenges still remain.
+Recently, diffusion models~\citep{ho2020denoising,wyatt_anodppm,liang2023modality} have been applied to this task.
+An innovative major algorithm was the use of latent diffusion models for unsupervised anomaly localization \citep{pinaya2021unsupervised}.
+In a first step, an autoencoder based on a VQ-VAE architecture \citep{van2017neural} is trained to encode a healthy image into a low-dimensional latent space.
+In a second step, a denoising diffusion model is trained in the latent space.
+During inference, we can evaluate the algorithm on pathological images.
+The image is passed through the endocer into a latent representation $z$.
+As this representation will encode unseen changes, the denoising process of the diffusion model, trained for reconstruction of healthy representations, is applied for $L$ steps, to correct for these anomalous changes.
+The resulting latent vector $\hat{z}$ is then passed through the decoder to reconstruct the pseudo-healthy image.
+However, a main limitation is the loss of healthy tissue information during the reverse process due to the exhaustive noise needed to cover anomalies, referred to as the noise paradox in~\cite{bercea2023mask}.
+This challenge is illustrated in~\cref{fig:diffusion_failures}, where too little corruption leads to reconstructed anomalies being missed, while excessive corruption removes anomalies but produces false positives.
+To mitigate this, methods that guide the synthesis to mostly replace only the assumed pathological tissues, using the rest of the healthy context as guidance, have been developed (as discussed in~\cref{subsec:evolution} "Implicit Guidance"). \cite{behrendt2025guided} condition the diffusion model’s denoising process using latent representations of the input image, enabling accurate reconstruction of healthy brain tissue while avoiding reconstruction of anomalies. \\ \paragraph{Limitations} Despite their potential to detect arbitrary (rare) anomalies without relying on expectations about anomaly distributions, some challenges still remain.
 Ensuring that the learned distribution of normal anatomy is sufficiently comprehensive to delineate normal variations from subtle anomalies or even detect early alterations of tissues remains a significant challenge.
 The diversity and complexity of normal anatomical variations require sophisticated modeling techniques to accurately capture these nuances.
 Moreover, anomaly map computations often rely on pixel-wise differences, which are not ideal for detecting subtle pathological changes due to small intensity differences.
-Only a few works investigate other ways of computing anomaly maps using perceptual maps~\cite{bercea2024generalizing} or structural similarity~\cite{behrendt2024diffusion}.
+Only a few works investigate other ways of computing anomaly maps using perceptual maps~\citep{bercea2024generalizing} or structural similarity~\citep{behrendt2024diffusion}.
 Evaluating unsupervised models across diverse datasets and anomaly types remains crucial to ensure their robustness and generalizability.